Practical Tips to Get More Conversions Out of Your Emails

 We don’t mean trying a different channel because emails are yesterday’s technology.
 The fact is emails are still one of the most effective ways to achieve conversions—provided you get it right.

-Before you send out your next business email, consider the following: Most customers delete or ignore what they consider spam emails.
-How can you break through that clutter?
-How can you get more conversions out of your emails?
+Before you send out your next business email, consider this: Most customers delete or ignore emails they believe to be spam.

 - Be specific and use numbers whenever possible

 - Refer to hot topics in your industry

 - Test different subject lines to find out which gets the best response